 Students learn about the goals of Earth Day and identify areas in town that need clean-up or planting.
 They plan a day of service.

-Adapt this one-period lesson plan for any grade level and follow it with a simple and powerful service project before or on Earth Day.
+Teach this one-period lesson plan and follow it with a simple and powerful service project before or on Earth Day.
 The reflection brings learning and service impact together.

 The students will be able to

 - describe the history and goals of Earth Day.

 - express their role as stewards of the environment and participants in civil society.